 How do I use a QR code?

-Most mobile phones that have cameras have QR scanner capabilities.
-If you have an older mobile phone, your camera might not come with this capability.
+All smartphones with a camera can scan a QR code.
+If you have an older smartphone, your camera app might not come with this capability.
 In this case, you should be able to download a QR scanning app from the Apple Store or Google Play.
-If you’d like assistance with this, let us know, and we can help.
+If you’d like assistance with this, let us know, and we can help

 Once that’s done, it takes just a few simple steps to scan a QR code.

-- Open the QR application or the camera on your phone.
+1. Open the camera or QR code application on your phone.

-- Your phone will now do the work for you!
-It should automatically take you to the website, application or data attached to the QR code.
+4. Your phone will now do the work for you!
+It should automatically take you to the website, application or setting specified by the QR code.

 Are QR codes safe?

 Legitimate QR codes are safe to use.
-You need to be wary, though, of fraudulent QR codes that are made by cybercriminals.
+You need to be wary, though, of fraudulent QR codes that are made by criminals.
 These codes look like legitimate QR codes but have dangerous consequences.

 A malicious QR code might: